What Is Business Continuity Management?

 woman on her laptop looking at business continuity management system.

-BCM is much wider; it examines operational, financial, and reputational impacts and physical risks.
+Many make the mistake of thinking that BCM is all about disaster response.
+However, it is much broader than it first appears, examining operational, financial, and reputational impacts and physical risks.
 In addition to those already mentioned, it has now grown to encompass a range of risks, such as:

 • Interruption risks